Want a Wooden Rabbit Cage?

 They were a huge improvement over those first hutches I had made, proud as I was of them at the time.

 But the wood was still prone to odor, especially as the animals ‘water-bombed’ the wooden legs of the hutches with their urine.
 Plus the 2x4 feet began to soften from the moisture in the ground.
-The other flaw in this new design was that I could not remove the cages for thorough cleaning.
+And lastly, I could not remove the cages for thorough cleaning.

 Our international visitors might wonder why breeders in the United States frequently choose all-wire cages over solid floors.
 The folks at Shiny Satins Rabbitry explain the benefits of all-wire floors very well.

-A few more years passed before I discovered the possibilities of PVC pipe as a cage frame.
+A few more years passed before the possibilities of PVC pipe as a cage frame dawned on me....

 PVC is strong, durable, light-weight, and nearly ideal for supporting rabbit cages.